A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 This is how the author and Jungian psychoanalyst Clarissa Pinkola Estés describes dreams.
 Dream-sharing has a central place in many traditions, where dreams are treasured as a valuable source of wisdom and insight.

-Dreams can unlock our creativity and help us find solutions to difficult problems.
-When dreams are shared in a therapeutic group, they often bring to light wider social, cultural and existential concerns.
-Dream-sharing groups allow us to tap into the social and collective unconscious, learn from the perspectives of others and seek containment from the group as a whole.
+Dreams are a rich and frequently overlooked gift to ourselves.
+Attending to our dreams can unlock our creativity and help us find solutions to difficult problems.
+When dreams are shared in a therapeutic group, in addition to personal insights they often bring to light wider social, cultural and existential concerns.
+Dream-sharing groups allow us to tap into the indiviudual, the social and the collective unconscious, learn from the perspectives of others and seek and receive support, insights and containment from the group as a whole.

 Creative Dreamers Group

 Dreams are an under-used creative resource.
 They contain the personal, the social and the archetypal.
+They offer clues to our deepest feelings.
 The language of dreams is symbol and metaphor.
 Like a letter baked in a pie, dreams can hold layers of meaning some immediately obvious, some hidden just beneath the surface.

 Working with your dreams and the dreams of others, in a confidential, therapeutic space, provides opportunities to: